 [MOLTIG-LES-BAINS, FRANCE] — So, here I was last April sitting in Skoura, an oasis town in Morocco, and I had to make a choice.
 Fed up with my stupid job, I’d quit and left for a little sabbatical for a month in Portugal and Morocco.
 My plane to the States left the next day, but I wasn’t ready to go back.
 So I cancelled it.
 I flew back to Barcelona, walked up to the Hertz desk and asked “Can I rent a car for a long time?
 Like two months?”
 “Si!”
 So they hooked me up with a sweet little upgraded BMV and I headed towards the Pyrénées.
 I had no plans, no goals; just no big cities, only small towns.
 Places I’d never been.
 My compass

 [BRUSSELS] — Trying to do a Mileage Run at the end of the year to top off the tanks, I found a cheap flight to Brussels, perfectly timed between Christmas and New Years, back by the end of the year.
-Just a couple of days before flying on to Prague.
-These are the best things I found over a Christmas weekend in Brussels.
-It was Christmas in 2015.
-The sad massive terrorist attacks in Paris had just occurred the month before and I wanted to show my support but not letting those acts change our world.
+The sad terrorist attacks had just occurred and I wanted to show my support but not letting those acts change our world.
 Plus, my hunch was right that the airfares and upgrades would be cheap with a lot of cancellations.
-I left on Christmas Day, went to Brussels, a day trip
+I left on Christmas Day, went to Brussels, a day trip to Antwerp at some of my Instagram followers on-the-ground suggestions, then shot over to Prague for a couple of days.
+After all these years going to Europe, I’d never gone to either country, so

 [ANTWERPEN, BELGIUM] — So I was posting live pics of Brussels on my Instagram and someone who follows me shot back “You should go to Antwerp.”
 Hmmmm, never thought about going there.
 And this whole trip was a last-minute.
 “It’s a quick train ride and cooler, smaller and more artsy.
 Not boring like Brussels.”
 Really?
-“You should go to Antwerp.” my Instagram friend said.
-“It’s a quick train ride and cooler, smaller and more artsy.
-Not boring like Brussels.”
-I’d never even communicated with her before, but her IG name was intriguing enough, she’d been to amazing restaurants and hotels all over.
-“Yes, you should definitely go to Antwerp!” commented another person I’d never communicated with… a very stylish hotel owner in France (who just
+I’d never even communicated with her before, but her IG name @devils_food_made_in_heaven was intriguing enough, she’d been to amazing restaurants all over.
+“Yes, you should definitely go to Antwerp!” commented another person I’d never communicated with… a very stylish hotel owner in France (who just happened to be eating in San Sebastian, Spain just right then.)
+Wow!
+Two people I’d never spoken with/written to, now telling me to go to

-[BRUSSELS, BELGIUM] — This was the third Rocco Forte Hotel I’ve stayed in (and 7th time overall).
+[BRUSSELS, BELGIUM] — This is the third Rocco Forte Hotel I’ve stayed in (and 7th time overall).
 I think it is just an exceptional little boutique hotel brand.
 They each have their own personality, don’t feel like a chain at all and totally cool design.
-I absolutely loved the Hotel Amigo in Brussels, the best boutique hotel in Brussels.
-I was in Brussels just for a two nights over Christmas before heading off to Prague.
-Here’s another post I made about Brussels.
 Just like the Hotel Savoy in Florence and the Hotel de Russie in Roma (my fave), the Hotel Amigo in Brussels is right where you want to be, but just enough away from The Crazy that you’re in your own little cocoon.
-Just a
+Just a block from the center gathering place in Brussels — the gorgeous Grand Place — you just can’t get a better location.
+You can walk everywhere, find a train or subway.
+It’s just perfect.
+This is where you